chandler-barlow/controller-interceptor/README.md

 ### beforeController/afterController

-These functions are not passed the actual body or headers objects, just copies of them.
+These functions are not passed the actual body or header objects, just copies of them.
 You are **not** able to mutate these fields in the handler functions.

 ### Options